It is with deep sadness that we announce the death of Ruth Elizabeth McGill on August 10, 2019 in Fenelon Falls.

 In lieu of flowers, donations in Ruth’s memory to The Heart and Stroke Foundation of Canada would be greatly appreciated.

-To send flowers to the family of Ruth McGill, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Ruth McGill, please visit Tribute Store

 We are an independent, family-owned funeral home that has served the community since 1865.
 We consider our firm to be a leader within the community and we hope that you find our site informative, convenient, and helpful.